Subpecies Compendium

 You recover HP equal to the attack's raw damage (minimum 1 HP).

-If there's any excess HP, your Dodge is Boosted (1) for a number of turns equal to the excess HP, and you can make Dodge checks in addition to Blocking until the Boost wears off.
+If there's any excess HP, your Dodge is Boosted (1) for a number of turns equal to the excess HP, and you can make Dodge checks in addition to Guarding until the Boost wears off.

 Any HP you would normally recover is treated as damage instead; then, you take double damage.